-When looking at a career in the capital markets it’s important to understand if you’re a better for investment banking or equity research.
-Both offer excellent work experience and great pay, but choosing one over the other really comes down to personality more than anything else.
+When looking at a career in the capital markets, it’s important to understand if you’re a better fit for investment banking or equity research.
+Both offer excellent work experience and great pay.
+Choosing one over the other really comes down to personality more than anything else.
 This guide will break down the key differences between equity research vs investment banking.

-Research analysts cover a group of stocks (coverage universe), typically within one industry, and publish reports with their recommendation on whether investors should buy, sell, or hold (overweight, underweight, market weight) the stock.
+Research analysts cover a group of stocks, typically within one industry, and publish reports with their recommendations on whether investors should buy, sell, or hold (overweight, underweight, market weight) the stock.

 Typically, the work in equity research requires: